strawberry-graphql/strawberry-django/docs/faq.md

     return models.Author.objects.get(pk=author.pk)
 ```

-See [Nested Mutations guide](./guide/nested-mutations.md) for comprehensive examples.
+See [Nested Mutations guide](./guide/nested-mutations.md) for comprehensive examples and check the tests in the repository for automatic mutation examples.

 ### How do I update many-to-many relationships?